greg-js/arch-wiki-md-repo/wiki/_content/english/Arch Linux Archive.md

 See also [Downgrading packages#Automation](/index.php/Downgrading_packages#Automation "Downgrading packages") for tools that simplify the process.

-### How to restore all my packages at a specific date
+### How to restore all packages to a specific date

-To restore all the package you have at a specific date, let says 30 March 2014, you have to stuck [pacman](/index.php/Pacman "Pacman") at this date, by editing your `/etc/pacman.conf` and use the following server directive:
+To restore all packages to their version at a specific date, let's say 30 March 2014, you have to direct [pacman](/index.php/Pacman "Pacman") to this date, by editing your `/etc/pacman.conf` and use the following server directive:

 ```
 [core]